natema/ema-webpage/index.md

 ### Research

 I'm currently working on questions which fall at the interface between computational neuroscience and artificial neural networks,
-and on developing an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl) with the goal of contributing to the [Sustainable Development Goals](https://sdg-tracker.org/) through the means of scientific computing.
+and on developing an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl).
 [Here](/research/) I  give a quick overview of my research.